JackCSheehan/mavi/README.md

 # mavi
-Developed during the Spring of 2019.
+Developed during the spring of 2019.

 Musical Assistance for the Visually Impaired (MAVI) is an open source program that aids visually impaired musicians in learning their music.